 During her internship at the Tireo Primary Health Care Unit in Constanza, she realized the

-community had little understanding of the importance of exercise and adequate body mechanics in order to prevent health related issues.
+the community had little understanding of the importance of exercise and adequate body mechanics in order to prevent health-related issues.
 She was moved by this situation and her passion for service convinced her to organize a Disability Awareness and Prevention Campaign, which helped to set a precedent that improved the quality of life of many patients and their families.
 She intends to continue with this project throughout the development of her professional career.
 Her experience and training are not only limited to the field of medicine, but she also likes to teach English to little kids.
 Therefore, she is very excited to be part of the extraordinary Global Glimpse family and to carry out a meaningful role that will impact our students and the communities of the Dominican Republic.

 María Del Carmen Nouni Ros – DR Program Coordinator (B1)